epicsNSLS2-areaDetector/adConfigSetup/README.md

 This is a script that allows for rapid configuration of the Area Detector build process.

 Previously, this required copying and editing several files.
-THe script allows the user to specify which macros should be replaced by which values (usually paths), simplifying pre-compilation configuration.
+The script allows the user to specify which macros should be replaced by which values (usually paths), simplifying pre-compilation configuration.